 This McKenzie River tributary and impoundment are most popularly fished for trout stocked during the spring and early summer months.

-There also are wild trout in the stream (primarily cutthroat), with harvest opportunity above the reservoir, and small numbers of steelhead may be caught in the lower river.
+Wild trout are also in the stream (primarily cutthroat), with harvest opportunities above the reservoir, and small numbers of steelhead may be caught in the lower river.

 The Oregon Department of Fish and Wildlife traditionally starts stocking this stream and its reservoir in early spring and continues with regular plantings until early summer.

 These waters are most frequently stocked with legal trout (8-9 inches), but ODFW also is likely to plant some larger “trophy” rainbows, especially in the reservoir.

 Most hatchery trout are caught fairly soon after they are stocked, so you’ll have to work to find them later in the summer, but modest trout angling will continue through the season for a few surviving hatchery fish plus resident wild trout in the creek.